gavinlyonsrepo/pic_16F18313_projects/README.md

 Project List
 -----------------------------------------
-A set of projects for the PIC 16F18313 8-pin 8-bit Microcontroller, in C(xc8).
+A set of projects for the PIC16F18313 (8-pin , 8-bit) Microcontroller,
+in C(xc8).
 Each Project has a short Readme.md , eagle schematic image and source code files in the relevant sub-folder.